Our goal is to share information and products that are truly helpful to renters.

 If you click on a link or buy a product from one of the partners on our site, we get paid a little bit for making the introduction.
 This means we might feature certain partners sooner, more frequently, or more prominently in our articles, but we’ll always make sure you have a good set of options.
 This is how we are able to provide you with the content and features for free.
 Our partners cannot pay us to guarantee favorable reviews of their products or services — and our opinions and advice are our own based on research and input from renters like you.
 Here is a list of our partners.

-7 things to do when moving into a new apartment
+7 Things to do when moving into a new apartment

 Congratulations!
 You’ve moved into your new apartment… now what?

+Moving into a new apartment can be overwhelming.
 You’ve put in countless hours of effort to make this move possible.
 You’ve talked to your old landlord.
 You’ve packed up all your belongings.
 You’ve chosen a moving service or roped your friends into helping you.
 You’ve loaded up the truck, dropped off your belongings and (hopefully) had a nice meal with your friends or family.
 So, you stand in your home with your hands on your hips and a contented sigh.
 But… what should you do next?

 1. Give it a once-over